salt-extensions/salt-extension-copier/docs/topics/workflows.md

 ## Repository setup

 ### Required settings (all)
+#### GitHub Pages
 If publishing documentation to GitHub Pages, ensure you have [set up your repository to allow deployments from GitHub Actions](docs-publish-setup-target).

+(actions-pr-permission-target)=
+#### Release automation
+Also, ensure GitHub Actions are allowed to create PRs to take advantage of the release automation.
+In the organization, this should be enabled by default.

+In your repository settings, click on `Actions` > `General`, scroll down and ensure `Allow GitHub Actions to create and approve pull requests` is checked.

 (required-secrets-target)=
 ### Required secrets (non-org)